stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Socialize with friends, you know?
-Just-- Just-- Just pleasant!
+Socialise with friends, you know?
+Just pleasant!
 Just pleasant!

 #### TIM

-And then put it, and then put it on your CV.
+And then put it on your CV.

 #### BEN

-Either that or the Cardinal Fang planet which, um, David developed.
+Either that or the Cardinal Fang planet which David developed.

 #### TIM